Youth Cigarette Smoking Rate Hits 25 Year Low, But 2.25 Million Youth Still Use Tobacco Products

 Yolonda C. Richardson, President and CEO of the Campaign for Tobacco-Free Kids, issued the following statement:

 It is terrific news that the youth cigarette smoking rate and overall tobacco use have fallen to a 25-year low.
 This is a remarkable public health success story that will save lives for generations to come.
 These results are powerful evidence that, with the right policies and consistent public education campaigns, we can drive down and even eventually eliminate youth use of all tobacco products.
-Survey results document a long-term trend that has seen smoking rates among high school students fall from a high of 34.5% in 2000 and clearly shows that we can reduce youth tobacco use, including e-cigarettes, without a resurgence in cigarette smoking.
+Survey results document a long-term trend that has seen smoking rates among high school students fall from over 34% in 1999 and clearly show that we can reduce youth tobacco use, including e-cigarettes, without a resurgence in cigarette smoking.

 While the progress is undeniable, 2.25 million youth still report current use of a tobacco product and e-cigarette use continues to remain a serious public health problem in the United States.
 Tobacco use remains far higher among certain subpopulations, such as American Indian and Alaska Native youth.
 We cannot let down our guard.
 The tobacco industry will continue to find new ways to attract and addict kids and over 1.6 million kids still use e-cigarettes and 42% of high school users report frequent or daily use, a strong indication they are addicted to the high-nicotine products now on the market.
 Nicotine levels in e-cigarettes have skyrocketed in recent years, and the latest products contain as much nicotine as 20 packs of cigarettes or more, putting kids at risk of rapid and severe addiction.
 E-cigarette companies continue to find ways to appeal to youth with their highly addictive products and have even introduced products with built-in video games.